benIT/docker-compose-3-tiers/README.md

-# docker-compose 3-tiers
+# docker-compose n-tiers

 ## Purpose

-This repo is a sample `docker-file` describing a classical 3-tiers architecture.
+This repo is a sample `docker-file` describing a classical multi-tiers architecture.

 ## Usage